Discharge medicines service

 Sharing your information

-You can also find more information about your medicines, possible side effects and answers to your common questions on the NHS website.
+You can also find more information about your medicines, possible side effects and answers to common questions on the NHS website.